Mohamed-Hagabdalla/Portfolio-One/README.md

 ## Credits

-Below, I have provided references to any tools I used as help for my website.
+Below, references to any tools used as help have been listed below.

 ### Content